foglienimatteo/GaPSE.jl/README.md

 - Castorina, Di Dio, _The observed galaxy power spectrum in General Relativity_ (2022), Journal of Cosmology and Astroparticle Physics, DOI: 10.1088/1475-7516/2022/01/061, url: https://doi.org/10.1088/1475-7516/2022/01/061

-- Foglieni, Pantiri, Di Dio, Castorina,  _The large scale limit of the observed galaxy power spectrum_ (2023)
+- Foglieni, Pantiri, Di Dio, Castorina,  _The large scale limit of the observed galaxy power spectrum_ (2023), ArXiv Number 4774051, url:

 If you also use the code to compute the perturbations in the luminosity distance, please refer also to